galopago/misistemote/ESP32CAM_PROTO_SPORTCAM/README.md

 ## Vertical

-The module could be placed vertical to maximize square shaped free area, for additional modules, lipo batteries, etc. There is no room for the SD card in this configuration.
+The module could be placed vertically to maximize square shaped free area, for additional modules, LiPo batteries, etc. There is no room for the SD card in this configuration.

 ![MODULE](assets/img/vertical.jpg)

 ## Horizontal

-The board also could be placed horizontal to make room for a cylindrical battery cell.
+The board also could be placed horizontally to make room for a cylindrical battery cell.

 ![MODULE](assets/img/horizontal.jpg)

-Sensor is placed in the area designed for camera lens
+Image sensor is placed in the area designed for camera lenses

 ![MODULE](assets/img/sensor.jpg)